What’s the difference between must and have to?

 - They had to hire a tutor to help them with Latin.

-Use mustn’t when something is not permitted/not allowed.
+Use mustn’t when something is not permitted/not allowed by an external source or rule.

 - You musn’t use a dictionary during the exam.